-The trunk sat in my workshop for about six months.
+The trunk sat in my workshop for nearly six months.
 A combination of other work and a fear of ruining the beauty of the box made me keep my distance.
 That was until the letter came.

-Sitting at my work bench, sanding a reproduction of an African fertility statue, I heard the familiar thump of mail being delivered.
+Sitting at my work bench, sanding a reproduction of an African fertility statue, I heard the familiar thump-thump of mail being delivered.
 I wiped the wood dust from my hands, covered the statue with a rag, and headed to the door.

 August 16, 1943